Nadine Naber, PhD

 About

-Nadine Naber received her PhD in Cultural Anthropology at the University of California, Davis.
-She is a Professor in the Gender and Women's Studies Program and the Global Asian Studies Program.
-She is an award-winning scholar and recent recipient of the 2022 Carl Bode-Norman Holmes Pearson Lifetime Achievement Prize from the American Studies Association; the 2002 YWCA’s Y-Women’s Leadership Award; and the 2021 Andrew W. Mellon Humanities without Walls Grand Research Challenge Award.
-Dr. Naber is author of Arab America: Gender, Cultural Politics, and Activism (NYU Press, 2012).
+Dr. Naber is co-author of Radical Mothering: Caregiving and Resistance beyond Prison Walls (Haymarket, Forthcoming) as part of her work as co-founder and research director of Mamas Activating Movements for Abolition and Solidarity.
+She is co-author of the book Social Movement Led Research (NP Press, Forthcoming) and author of Arab America: Gender, Cultural Politics, and Activism (NYU Press, 2012).
 She is co-editor of the books Race and Arab Americans (Syracuse University Press, 2008); Arab and Arab American Feminisms, winner of the Arab American Book Award 2012 (Syracuse University Press, 2010); The Color of Violence (South End Press, 2006), and Towards the Sun (Tadween Press/George Mason University, 2020).
-She is co-author of the policy report, “The Status of Racial Justice for Arab Americans” (IRRPP/UIC, 2022) and co-author of the policy report, “The Paradox of Social Development in the Arab Region” (United Nations, 2015).
+She is lead author of the policy report, “The Status of Racial Justice for Arab Americans” (IRRPP/UIC, 2022) and co-author of the policy report, “The Paradox of Social Development in the Arab Region” (United Nations, 2015).
+She serves on editorial boards such as the Journal of Palestine Studies, and the International Journal of Middle East Studies and is the founder of Liberate Your Research Workshops.

 Education